Order of the Indian Empire: History

-Also from 1897, 3 honorary Knights Commanders were made.
+Also from 1897, 3 honorary knights commander were made.

 Including Léon Émile Clément-Thomas (1897), Col. Sir Eduardo Augusto Rodriques Galhardo (Jan 1901) and Sir Hussien Kuli Khan, Mokhber-ed-Dowlet (June 1902).

 Emperor Gojong of Korea was made an honorary Knight Grand Commander on 17 December 1900.

 Ceasement

-Appointments to both Orders ceased after 14 August 1947.
+Appointments to both the Order of the Star of India and the Order of the Indian Empire ceased after 14 August 1947.
 As the last Grand Master of the orders, the Earl Mountbatten of Burma was also the last known individual to have publicly worn the stars of a Knight Grand Commander of both orders, during the Queen's Silver Jubilee celebrations in 1977.
-The Orders have never been formally abolished, and King Charles III remains the Sovereign of the Orders.
 There are no living members of the order.